waycowei/vuepress-plugin-demo-container-v2/docs/README.md

 xxx
 :::
 ```
-Wrap the `<demo-block> </demo-block>` component for it, and pick up the sample code using `<!-Pre-render-demo: $ {content}: pre-render-demo->` comments Cache mode, wait for subsequent reading, specific implementation [click here to view](https://github.com/wkcole/vuepress-plugin-demo-container-v2/blob/master/src/common/containers.js);
+Wrap code by `<demo-block> </demo-block>` component, wait for subsequent reading;

-2. Expand the markdown.render method, based on its rendering results, read the sample code annotated by `pre-render-demo` and use [vue-template-compiler](https://github.com/vuejs/vue/tree/dev/packages/vue-template-compiler) compile it into a Redner Function and introduce it as a subcomponent of the entire sample page.
-The output of the expanded method is a code block that conforms to Vue Template syntax, specific implementation [click here to view](https://github.com/wkcole/vuepress-plugin-demo-container-v2/blob/master/src/common/render.js);
+2. Expand the `markdown.render` method, based on its rendering results, read the sample code annotated by `pre-render-demo` and use `vue-template-compiler` compile it into a Redner Function and introduce it as a subcomponent of the entire sample page.

-3. The sample page code will be processed by [vue-loader](https://vue-loader.vuejs.org/guide/) and compiled into the final document
+3. The sample page code will be processed by `vue-loader` and compiled into the final document

 ## What is the rendering effect?